You have no items in your shopping cart.

 While doing all of the above should ensure a clean and clear skin (remember your healthy diet plays a huge role of course!) if you haven’t washed your makeup brushes for the past few weeks or even months, then all you are doing is cleaning your face only to spread bacteria all over it when you apply your daily makeup. *And apparently at least 72% of us don’t wash our brushes properly!

-How bad is the bacteria in my makeup brushes really?
+How bad are the bacteria in my makeup brushes really?

 Makeup brushes accumulate a whole host of “nasties” including dust, bacteria and dirt, which naturally encourages the growth of further bacteria.
 It’s not just bacteria from product build-up that lingers in your brushes, other factors play a role too.